THE FASTEST, LIGHTEST CAMO CARBON… EVER.

-Get the hot look of Realtree® camo weave and the blistering speed of Beman's most advanced lightweight carbon.
-New ICS Hunter Pro comes equipped with the Microlite™ S Nocks and ViBrake Hot Tail inserts - giving bowhunters a flat, accurate trajectory and hard hitting downrange impact.
+Get the hot look of Realtree® camo weave and the blistering speed of Beman’s most advanced lightweight carbon.
+The ICS Hunter Pro comes equipped with the Microlite™ S nocks and precision inserts — giving bowhunters a flat, accurate trajectory and hard-hitting impact.

 Cut shafts to length using only a high-speed abrasive wheel cut-off tool designated for arrow shafts.
 Never use rotary tube cutters, a hacksaw or methods that can damage the shaft and leave a rough cut.

 Lightly chamfer the inside of the shaft, just enough to remove any burrs.

 Thoroughly clean the inside of the shaft with a cotton swab wetted with 91% to 99% isopropyl alcohol (not rubbing alcohol, which can contain oil).